zsiki/GeoEasy/doc/step_by_step.rst

 The calculation results are listed in the *Calculation results* window, if you have closed it, open it **Window/Log window** from the menu of the main window.
-Calculation results are stored in a log file (*geo_easy.log* in the installation directory), so you can review them later.
+Calculation results are stored in a log file (*geo_easy.log* in the user's home directory), so you can review them later.
 There are calculations for a single point and multiple points.
-Single point calculations are available from the popup menu, right click on the point in the graphic window or in the row of the point int the coordinate list window or in the fieldbook window.
+Single point calculations are available from the popup menu, right click on the point in the graphic window or in the row of the point in the coordinate list window or in the field-book window.
 Multi point calculations are available from the *Calculation** menu of any window.